benjaminion/upgrading-ethereum-book/src/book.md

 Aggregator selection has been designed with three properties in mind.

 First, the size of the resulting aggregator set.
-With very high probability we want a small, non-empty subset of the committee to be selected.
-It doesn't matter too much if our set of aggregators is slightly on the large side, but we really want to avoid having no aggregators.
+With very high probability we want a small, non-empty subset of the committee to be selected in order that we have a very high chance of selecting at least one honest, well-connected aggregator.
+It doesn't matter too much if our set of aggregators is slightly on the large side, but we really want to avoid having no aggregators at all.
 Bearing in mind that there's a chance of validators being down or malicious, selecting only one or two aggregators is also risky.

 Second, secrecy.
 We'd prefer that nobody be able to calculate who the aggregators are until after they have broadcast their aggregations.
 This helps to avoid denial of service (DoS) attacks.
 Disrupting consensus would be much simpler via a network DoS attack against a small number of aggregators than against a whole committee.
 The secrecy property prevents this.